a2ianalytics/a2i-survey-sdk/README.md

 *What can I use the mobile SDK for?*

 ###### Measure overall satisfaction
-A simple, multiple choice question can help you understand just how satisfied users are with your app.
-Based on their level of satisfaction, you can tailor the rest of their in-app experience.
-For example, if a user reports a moderate level of satisfaction, you can ask them a follow-up question to identify the problem and prioritize a solution by your development team.
+Based on surveys you've created in A2I, you can get real-time feedback from the users on your app.
+Based on their feedback, you can tailor the rest of their in-app experience.
+For example, if a user reports a moderate level of satisfaction, you can ask them a follow-up question to identify the problem and prioritize a solution.

 ###### Conduct real-time product research
 The best way to perform user research is to listen.
 A product manager can quickly find out which features a user is yearning for, and which features aren’t meeting expectations.
 Based on the findings, a product team can adjust roadmaps to be more responsive for their growing mobile user base and don’t have to passively wait for an app store review to see what is and isn’t working.